AKST/analysis-notebook/docs/design/build-system.md

 Any condition that applies to `@akst::bundle::dyn-import:...` also applies to `@akst::bundle::worker:...`

+Please use this fact to avoid overly complicating the the logic for interpreting these.

 ### Implementation Details

 #### Location of Source code for implementation

-For the location for this logic for build system, I want a new directory called `./src/cli/build`, but ultimately there should be a build script in `./scripts`.
-Currently there's a script called `./scripts/build.sh` just treat that name as a misnomer which can be called from minimal js with a hashbang in `./scripts/bundle.js` alternatively it could also be `./scripts/bundle.sh` If 90% of the logic exists in `./src/cli/build` (which it should).
+For the location for this logic for build system, I want a new directory called `./lib/cli/build`, but ultimately there should be a build script in `./scripts`.
+Currently there's a script called `./scripts/build.sh` just treat that name as a misnomer which can be called from minimal js with a hashbang in `./scripts/bundle.js` alternatively it could also be `./scripts/bundle.sh` If 90% of the logic exists in `./lib/cli/build` (which it should).

 ##### TSConfig